AstrointheCloud/Retro-Game-Rhapsody/README.md

 # Retro-Game Rhapsody

-Turning a Raspberry Pi into a retro gaming console.
-A work in progress — learning about hardware, emulation, power, and heat.

----

-## Overview

-**Retro-Game Rhapsody** is a personal project to build a retro gaming console using a Raspberry Pi and RetroPie.
-The goal is to create a functional, reliable, and cool (literally) gaming machine that can run classic games from multiple consoles.
+This is a personal project to build a retro gaming console using a Raspberry Pi and RetroPie.
+The goal was to create a functional, reliable, and cool (literally) gaming machine that can run classic games from multiple consoles.

 This project is about learning hardware and emulation.
 ---